 Beginning with the 2021-22 academic year, the position Graduate Resident Assistant (GRAs) will be referred to as Resident Assistants at the Graduate Complex.
 This name change recognizes the diverse demographics of both student staff and residents in the residential complex.

-Graduate Resident Assistants at William and Mary are part-time student staff members responsible for an assigned area in the Lettie Pate Whitehead Evans Graduate Complex.
-The Graduate Resident Assistant (GRA) is a member of the Residence Life staff reporting directly to the Complex Director, the Area Director, the Associate Vice President for Student Affairs (Campus Living)/Director of Residence Life, and ultimately to the Vice President for Student Affairs.
+Resident Assistants at the Graduate Complex at William & Mary are part-time student staff members responsible for an assigned area in the residence halls (as defined in the Employment Agreement).
+The Resident Assistant at the Graduate Complex is a member of the Residence Life staff reporting directly to the Community Director - Graduate Complex, the Area Director, the Associate Vice President for Student Affair, and ultimately to the Vice President for Student Affairs.

-Graduate Resident Assistants will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Manual for Student Staff, the Graduate Resident Assistant Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Area Director.
-The GRAs work a maximum average of fifteen (15) hours per week over the course of the spring and fall semesters according to the dates as specified in the Graduate Resident Assistant Employment Agreement.
+Resident Assistants will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Manual for Student Staff, the Resident Assistant at the Graduate Complex Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Area Director.
+The RAs work a maximum average of fifteen (15) hours per week over the course of the spring and fall semesters according to the dates as specified in the Resident Assistant at the Graduate Complex Employment Agreement.

-- Plan, organize and implement events and activities that meet needs of residents according to departmental programming philosophy
+- Plan, organize and implement community development initiatives that meet

 - Mediate conflicts that may occur between roommates and among residents